alexandrvslv/datawf/Readme.md

 - DataWF.Module.Flow - Document work flow module
 - DataWF.Mudule.FlowGui - Configure, create, edit and send document throw the flow

-Note: At this time, most of Dwf libraries is in developing stage and not ready for production!
+Note: At this time, most of DataWF libraries is in developing stage and not ready for production!

 ## Planing